AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-best-practices.md

 ---
-title: Best practices for using publisher recommendations and insights with portfolios
+title: Best practices for using publisher recommendations with portfolios
 description: Learn the best practices for using [!DNL Google Ads] recommendations with your Search, Social, & Commerce portfolios.
 exl-id: 2ed14f8a-da35-4341-86b8-776973faee66
 feature: Search Recommendations
 ---
-# Best practices for using publisher recommendations and insights with portfolios
+# Best practices for using publisher recommendations with portfolios

 <!-- Add info for MS once we have it ..."